Set-Up PlayStation 5 For Your Family

 Before you start using your PlayStation 5 in the family it's important that you set it up correctly.
 This not only ensures that you are ready to start playing when the box is opened but also that you have the correct user accounts and limits to ensure safe and sensible gaming.

-The basic process of setting up a console is the same for all the different brands:
+The basic process of setting up a console is the same for all the various brands:

 - Update Hardware

 - Set-Up Console Wide Restrictions

 - Set-Up Child Accounts with Limits

 When you plug in your PlayStation 5 console you will be prompted to set it up.
 This is the initial connection to the internet and download of the latest software.
 The process of updating can take half an hour or so, although at peak times like Christmas day this will take much longer as more people are accessing the console servers for updates.

 The next thing to do is to connect your PlayStation 5 user to your PlayStation account.
 This will allow you to go online, make purchases and interact with other users.
 You can download the PlayStation app to make it easier to log-on using the touch screen interface.

 As you can see below, this process takes you through setting:

 - Require Passcode for Spending